x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/prepare-ad-and-domains.md

 To prepare Active Directory for Exchange, run the following command in a Windows Command Prompt window:

 ```
-<Virtual DVD drive letter>:\Setup.exe /PrepareAD  /OrganizationName:"<Organization name>" /IAcceptExchangeServerLicenseTerms
+<Virtual DVD drive letter>:\Setup.exe /IAcceptExchangeServerLicenseTerms /PrepareAD  /OrganizationName:"<Organization name>"
 ```

 This example uses the Exchange installation files on drive E: and names the Exchange organization "Contoso Corporation".

 ```
-E:\Setup.exe /PrepareAD /OrganizationName:"Contoso Corporation" /IAcceptExchangeServerLicenseTerms
+E:\Setup.exe /IAcceptExchangeServerLicenseTerms /PrepareAD /OrganizationName:"Contoso Corporation"
 ```

 > [!IMPORTANT]
-> If you have a hybrid deployment configured between your on-premises organization and Exchange Online, you need to add the _/TenantOrganizationConfig_ switch to the command.
+> If you have a hybrid deployment configured between your on-premises organization and Exchange Online, add the _/TenantOrganizationConfig_ switch to the command.

 As in Step 1, you'll need to wait while Active Directory replicates the changes from this step to all of your domain controllers before you proceed, and you can use the `repadmin` tool to check the progress of the replication.